PROCEDURES FOR THE SUBMISSION OF A FLIGHT PLAN

 The item “RFP/…” plus sequence number of the replacement flight plan.

-The rules: If a change of the route occurs between the unchanged departure airport and unchanged destination during the period from EOBT-4 hours until EOBT- 30 minutes and FPL exist, it is possible to change the route by means of message or, the existing flight plan may be cancelled and a new one may be filed.
+The rules: If a change of the route occurs between the unchanged departure airport and unchanged destination during the period from EOBT-4 hours until EOBT- 30 minutes and FPL exist, it is possible to change the route by means of a CHG message or, the existing flight plan may be cancelled and a new one may be filed.

 Adduce the “RVR = the crew’s minimum in meters” element as the second last in the field 18 before “DOF”.